gnu-octave/bootstrap/README.md

  * [t-test to compare two independent samples](https://gnu-octave.github.io/statistics-resampling/function/bootlm.html#1) (but also robust to heteroscedasticity, i.e. unequal variance)

+ * Nested t-test to compare two independent samples.
+(See example listed below for nested one-way ANOVA)

  * [t-test to compare two paired or matching samples](https://gnu-octave.github.io/statistics-resampling/function/bootlm.html#2)

  * [One-way ANOVA to compare more than two independent samples](https://gnu-octave.github.io/statistics-resampling/function/bootlm.html#3) (but also robust to heteroscedasticity)

- * [Nested one-way ANOVA to compare more than two independent samples](https://gnu-octave.github.io/statistics-resampling/function/bootlm.html#11) (but also robust to heteroscedasticity and grouping of observations)
+ * [Nested one-way ANOVA to compare more than two independent samples](https://gnu-octave.github.io/statistics-resampling/function/bootlm.html#13) (but also robust to heteroscedasticity and grouping of observations)

  * [Balanced two-way factorial ANOVA](https://gnu-octave.github.io/statistics-resampling/function/bootlm.html#6) (but also robust to heteroscedasticity)